ashok-p/Module-21/README.md

 ## Technologies
 The application is developed using:
 * Language: Solidity
-* Development Environment: VS Code and Terminal
+* Development Environment: VS Code and Terminal, Metamask, Ganache, Remix
 * OS: Mac OS 12.1

 ---